 There are many Greek wedding traditions, customs and rituals that are followed even nowadays with the most important and common ones outlined above.
 However, there are hundreds more that are not so well known as they come from small islands or villages and the only way to get to know them is to be part of one of those deeply traditional weddings in Greece!

-I must admit I feel honoured to have been part of so many weddings during the last years and been treated like a beloved family member by so many Greek people within the geographic borders of our wonderful Greece and also in the UK, Germany and the US.
+I must admit I feel honoured to have been part of so many weddings during the last years and been treated like a beloved family member by so many Greek people within the geographic borders of our wonderful Greece and across the UK, Germany, Australia and the US.
 After a two decades shooting Greek weddings and their traditions, I have acquired an intricate knowledge of what the Orthodox ceremony involves, as well as a thorough understanding and appreciation of the traditions from every corner of Greece's mainland and the islands of the beautiful Ionian, North and South Aegean seas, including Crete and our beloved Cyprus.
 However, the vastness of the Greek greatness and the richness of our traditions and customs will always amaze me as there is something new with each Greek wedding, whose moments I am called to immortalise and enshrine.